mfcallahan/maps-region-switcher/README.md

 | --- | --- |
 | <img src="./screenshots/chrome/screenshot4.jpg" alt="The extension popup open in Chrome, toggled on with region Canada (CA)" width="420"> | <img src="./screenshots/firefox/screenshot1.jpg" alt="The same popup in Firefox, toggled on with region Canada (CA)" width="420"> |

-The same popup, same code, in both browsers — `popup.js` picks the `browser` or `chrome` namespace at runtime, so nothing in `src/` is browser-specific.
+The same popup, same code, in both browsers: `popup.js` picks the `browser` or `chrome` namespace at runtime, so nothing in `src/` is browser-specific.
 `Refresh` reloads the current Maps tab, since the region only applies on page load.